Feed Ingredients

 Phytate

-Phytate is an acid that occurs in some food products.
-It is found in grains, beans, and peas, among other things.
+Phytate is an acid found in some food products.
+It is found in grains, beans, and peas, among others.
 Phytate binds to minerals such as calcium, iron, and zinc.
-Through binding, compounds are formed that cannot be absorbed in the intestine.
-The compounds leave the body via the animal's feces.
+By binding, components are formed that cannot be absorbed in the intestine.
+The components leave the body through the animal's feces.

 Phytate in grain

-Phytate is present in the outer layer of grains or seeds.
-Phytate mainly occurs in products in which the grain is processed as a whole.
-The amount of phytate in the product depends on the method of preparation and the grain variety.
+Phytate is found in the outer layer of grains or seeds.
+Phytate is mainly found in products where the grain is processed as a whole.
+The amount of phytate in the product depends on the preparation method and the grain variety.

 Disadvantages of phytate